 And all this she did while dealing with the daily pain caused by the cancer treatments and infections.
 She attended court hearings on the verge of fainting.
 She arranged media interviews so that she would only be dealing with minimal pain.

-At Carol’s bar call this passage from Isaiah 59 was read:
+At Carol’s Alberta Bar Call Ceremony, this passage from Isaiah 59 was read:

 14 Justice is turned away backward, and righteousness (uprightness and right standing with God) stands far off; for truth has fallen in the street (the city’s forum), and uprightness cannot enter [the courts of justice].